TexasInstruments/edgeai-tensorlab/torchmodelopt/edgeai_torchmodelopt/xmodelopt/quantization/v2/docs/qat.md

 ## Quantization Aware Training (QAT)
-QAT is needed only if the accuracy obtained with PTQ is not satisfactory.
+QAT is needed only if the accuracy obtained with PTQ / PTC is not satisfactory.

 QAT is easy to incorporate into an existing PyTorch training code.
 We provide a wrapper module called QATFxModule to automate all the tasks required for QAT.
 The user simply needs to wrap their model in QATFxModule and do the training.